Chart Color Schemes

 Employment

 Conversely, transport, postal & warehousing employs only 2.0% of local workers, below Rest of Qld's 4.3%.
-The area may offer limited local employment opportunities, indicated by the Census working population count versus resident population.
-In the 12-month period prior to September 2025, Pomona's labour force decreased by 2.3%, with employment decreasing by 1.6%, leading to a 0.6 percentage point drop in unemployment.
-This contrasts with Rest of Qld, where employment rose by 1.7% and unemployment increased by 0.3 percentage points.
-As of 25-Nov-25, Queensland's employment contracted by 0.01%, losing 1,210 jobs, with the state unemployment rate at 4.2%.
-Jobs and Skills Australia projects national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Pomona's employment mix suggests local employment should increase by 6.4% over five years and 13.4% over ten years, though this is a simplified extrapolation for illustrative purposes.
+The area may offer limited local employment opportunities, indicated by the difference between Census working population and resident population.
+In the 12-month period ending September 2025, Pomona's labour force decreased by 2.3% and employment by 1.7%, leading to a 0.6 percentage point drop in unemployment.
+This contrasts with Rest of Qld where employment rose by 1.7%, labour force grew by 2.1%, and unemployment increased by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Pomona.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Pomona's employment mix indicates local employment should increase by 6.4% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment